 Manali to Gulaba to Rola Kholi:

-In the next part of the journey, you will need to drive from Manali to the village of Gulaba which is a journey of about 22 KM and takes about 2 hours.
+In this part of the journey, you will need to drive from Manali to the village of Gulaba which is a journey of about 22 KM and takes about 2 hours.
 After reaching Gulaba you will need to trek for about 3 KM to reach the Gulaba Meadows Camp which works as the basecamp for the Bhrigu Lake trek.
 The trek lasts for about 1.5 hours to 2 hours.
 The trail has a steep ascent, so one needs to be careful and have Trek essentials.
 Your Trek Guide/Leader will be with you during the trek and the journey.
 After lunch, you will need to trek to Rola Kholi from the basecamp through a trek that lasts for about 6 KM and it takes approximately 4 hours because of the steep terrain.
 The first 1.5 hours of trek will be quite difficult till you pass Kolang Nallah to reach the campsite.
 Here you will need to stay in tents before you start trekking the next day.

 Rola Kholi to Bhrigu Lake to Rola Kholi: